 I myself am inspired by Kevin Kelly.
 I had the honor of meeting him at the STRP festival in Eindhoven in April 2017.
 By the way, I don’t call myself a trendwatcher (anymore).
 You can read more about the reason below.

-The power of a trend watcher is that they can provide a different perspective.
+The power of a futurist is that they can provide a different perspective.
 As humans view the future from the present.
 This is not surprising either, because that is the world in which you live in abundance.
 A world that already has enough problems, challenges and opportunities, whether business, personal or social.

 1. The meaning of the term trendwatcher: someone who thinks, writes and speaks about technological, social, societal, cultural, political and environmental developments.